The story of my dog tattoos

-People are often surprised to learn that I have four (2023 update) six tattoos.
-My two favorite tattoos are both minimalist dog designs inspired by the most resilient, beautiful creatures I’ve been lucky enough to love.
+People are sometimes surprised to learn that I have four (2025 update) fourteen tattoos.
+My two favorite tattoos are both minimalist dog designs inspired by the most resilient, beautiful creatures I’m lucky enough to love.

 These are their stories.